alicontarli/arguzone/README.md

 ![Status](https://img.shields.io/badge/Status-Beta-orange) ![Version](https://img.shields.io/badge/Version-v0.0.1-blue) ![License](https://img.shields.io/badge/License-MIT-green)

-**ArguZone**, arkadaş grupları için tasarlanmış, düşük gecikmeli sesli ve yazılı iletişim sağlayan modern bir sohbet uygulamasıdır.
-Web teknolojilerinin gücünü Electron ile masaüstüne taşıyarak Discord benzeri bir deneyim sunmayı hedefler.
+**ArguZone** is a modern chat application designed for friend groups, providing low-latency voice and text communication.
+It aims to offer a Discord-like experience by bringing the power of web technologies to the desktop with Electron.

-## 🚀 Özellikler
+## 🚀 Features

-* **Gerçek Zamanlı Mesajlaşma:** Firebase Firestore altyapısı ile anlık yazılı iletişim.
+* **Real-Time Messaging:** Instant text communication via Firebase Firestore infrastructure.
-* **P2P Sesli Sohbet:** PeerJS kullanılarak sunucu maliyeti olmadan, kullanıcılar arasında doğrudan ve düşük gecikmeli ses aktarımı.
+* **P2P Voice Chat:** Direct and low-latency voice transmission between users using PeerJS without server costs.
-* **Masaüstü Entegrasyonu:**
+* **Desktop Integration:**
-    * Electron ile Windows üzerinde native uygulama deneyimi.
+    * Native application experience on Windows with Electron.
-    * **Global Mute (Susturma):** Uygulama arka planda olsa bile `Alt + M` kısayolu ile mikrofonu açıp kapatabilme.
+    * **Global Mute:** Ability to toggle the microphone with the `Alt + M` shortcut even when the application is in the background.
-* **Çapraz Platform:** Hem web tarayıcısında hem de masaüstü uygulaması olarak çalışabilir yapı.
+* **Cross-Platform:** A structure that can work both in the web browser and as a desktop application.

-## 🛠️ Teknoloji Yığını (Tech Stack)
+## 🛠️ Tech Stack

-Bu proje aşağıdaki teknolojiler kullanılarak geliştirilmiştir:
+This project is developed using the following technologies:

 * **Core:** [React](https://react.dev/) + [Vite](https://vitejs.dev/)
 * **Desktop Framework:** [Electron](https://www.electronjs.org/)